-If a true VirtualBox problem is encountered, it helps to categorize and isolate the problem first.
+If a true Oracle VM VirtualBox problem is encountered, it helps to categorize and isolate the problem first.
 Here are some of the questions that should be answered before reporting a problem:

 Is the problem specific to a certain guest OS?
-Specific release of a guest OS?
+Or a specific release of a guest OS?
 Especially with Linux guest related problems, the issue may be specific to a certain distribution and version of Linux.

 Is the problem specific to a certain host OS?
-Problems are usually not host OS specific (because most of the VirtualBox code base is shared across all supported platforms), but especially in the areas of networking and USB support, there are significant differences between host platforms.
+Problems are usually not host OS specific, because most of the Oracle VM VirtualBox code base is shared across all supported platforms, but especially in the areas of networking and USB support, there are significant differences between host platforms.
 Some GUI related issues are also host specific.

 Is the problem specific to certain host hardware?
 This category of issues is typically related to the host CPU.
 Because of significant differences between VT-x and AMD-V, problems may be specific to one or the other technology.
-The exact CPU model may also make a difference (even for software virtualization) because different CPUs support different features, which may affect certain aspects of guest CPU operation.
+The exact CPU model may also make a difference because different CPUs support different features, which may affect certain aspects of guest CPU operation.

 Is the problem specific to guest SMP?
 That is, is it related to the number of virtual CPUs (VCPUs) in the guest?
 Using more than one CPU usually significantly affects the internal operation of a guest OS.

 Is the problem specific to the Guest Additions?
-In some cases, this is a given (e.g., a shared folders problem), in other cases it may be less obvious (for example, display problems).
-And if the problem is Guest Additions specific, is it also specific to a certain version of the Additions?
+In some cases, this is obvious, such as a shared folders problem.
+In other cases such as display problems, it may be less obvious.
+If the problem is Guest Additions specific, is it also specific to a certain version of the Guest Additions?

 Is the problem a regression?
 Knowing that an issue is a regression usually makes it significantly easier to find the solution.
 In this case, it is crucial to know which version is affected and which is not.

-For problem determination, it is often important to collect debugging information which can be analyzed by VirtualBox support.
+For problem determination, it is often important to collect debugging information which can be analyzed by Oracle VM VirtualBox support.
 This section contains information about what kind of information can be obtained.

-Every time VirtualBox starts up a VM, a so-called "release log file" is created containing lots of
+Every time Oracle VM VirtualBox starts up a VM, a so-called

-and resides in the VM log file folder.
-Typically this will be a
+resides in the VM log file folder, which is

 .1, up to

-it is useful to have a look at the logs.
-Also when requesting support
+is useful to have a look at the logs.
+Also when requesting

-for VirtualBox, supplying the corresponding log file is
+support for Oracle VM VirtualBox, supplying the corresponding log file

-For convenience, for each virtual machine, the VirtualBox main window can show these logs in a window.
-To access it, select a virtual machine from the list on the left and select "Show logs..." from the "Machine" window.
+For convenience, for each virtual machine, VirtualBox Manager can show these logs in a window.
+Select a virtual machine from the machine list on the left and click Logs in the machine tools menu.